fcarp10/benchfaas/README.md

 ### User guide

-1. Create a LAN network by connecting all devices to a switch and configuring private static IP addresses.
-2. Clone this repository to the tester machine.
+1. Clone this repository to the tester machine.
-3. Modify `config.yml` and `testbed_controller.sh` accordingly to your use case.
+2. Modify `config.yml` and `testbed_controller.sh` accordingly to your use case.
    - When using VMs, adjust:
-     - `devices.hypervisor.address`: Hypervisor's IP
+     - `devices.hypervisor.address`: Hypervisor's IP.
      - `devices.hypervisor.login`: Username of the hypervisor.
      - `devices.testmachine.vm_interface`: Tester machine interface connecting
        to the hypervisor.
      - `devices.vm.benchmark_bridge`: Hypervisor's interface to bridge the VMs.
-       - (Optional) Local container registry, leave blank when using the default public registry specified on the `yaml` files:
-         - `devices.vm.repoip`: IP of the machine with the local container registry.
-         - `devices.vm.repoport`: port of the machine with the local container registry.
-         - `devices.vm.privaterepo`: Name of the local container registry.
    - When using PMs, adjust:
       - `devices.testmachine.pm_interface`: Name of the interface connected to the PMs.
-      - ...
-TBD
+      - `devices.pm.lighthouse.address` and `devices.pm.lighthouse.port`:
+        Nebula's address and port.
+      - `devices.pm.devices`: Set of PMs for the testbed.
+        - `ssh_address`: Specific IP address of the PM.
+        - `login`: Username for SSH.
+        - `qos_interface`: Network interface of the PM to apply WAN emulation.
+        - `lighthouse`: True, if the machine is a lighthouse.
+    - (Optional) In both cases, local container registry, leave blank when using the default public registry specified on the `yaml` files:
+       - `*.repoip`: IP of the machine with the local container registry.
+       - `*.repoport`: port of the machine with the local container registry.
+       - `*.privaterepo`: Name of the local container registry.
-4. Run `./testbed_controller.sh` from the tester machine.
+3. Run `./testbed_controller.sh` from the tester machine.

 ### Troubleshooting